 Likewise, the degree to which your native language resembles your target language.

-It is a blessing if you already know Korean and Japanese.
-But only to a small degree because of geographical closeness and historical origins.
+It is a blessing if you already know Korean and Japanese, but only to a small degree because of their geographical closeness and historical origins.

 These are actually three different languages.
 Mandarin is unique and distinct from Japanese, Korean, and other East Asia languages.

-If English or a European language is your first language or native tongue.
-As the similarities are almost nil, you may need to work harder than others.
+Suppose English or a European language is your first language or native tongue.
+The similarities are almost nil, so you may need to work harder than others.

 How does it differ from other languages?